 Why Namespace- and Label-Based Backups Fall Short for Helm Applications

-Generic approaches like label or namespace-based backups only backup a collection of resources, losing the application’s soul.
+Generic approaches like the label or namespace-based backups only back up a collection of resources, losing the application’s soul.
 They have limited capability to restore such backups and may suffer unforeseen consequences, including disrupting production applications or being unable to restore to an arbitrary cluster or namespace.

 But with Helm-based support via TVK, users can:

-- Customize applications during a restore, an essential requirement for disaster recovery.
+- Customizing applications during a restore is an essential requirement for disaster recovery.

 - Restore to the same namespace or different namespaces.

 - Roll back their applications by restoring their revision history.